ThomasNifong/5e-Changes/docs/index.md

 You attempt to finish your target with one attack.
 Make a weapona ttack as part of casting this spell.
 If the target is incapacitated, paralyzed, restrained or stunned, the attack automatically hits and deals damage as if you scored a critical.
 Also, the target takes an additional 6d8 necrotic damage.
 </details>

-	4. (Druid, Ranger, Wizard, Sorcerer) Conjure Poison - Create a dose of Malice, Torpor or Wyvern Poison.
-The poison created by this effect disappears one hour after casting the spell.

 <details>
   <summary>Create Poison</summary>
 Level: 4<br>